 Professor Subotnik received her B.A. summa cum laude from Columbia University in 1997 and her J.D. from Columbia Law School in 2003.
 While at Columbia, she was an editor of the Columbia Law Review.
 Following graduation, she clerked for the Honorable Bruce M. Selya of the United States Court of Appeals for the First Circuit and the Honorable Alvin K. Hellerstein of the Southern District of New York.

-The Fine Art of Rummaging: Successors and the Life Cycle of Copyright, in The Research Handbook on Art and Law (Jani McCutcheon & Fiona McGaughey eds., Edward Elgar Publishing Ltd, forthcoming 2019).
+The Fine Art of Rummaging: Successors and the Life Cycle of Copyright, in the Research Handbook on Art and Law (Jani McCutcheon & Fiona McGaughey eds., Edward Elgar Publishing Ltd, 2020).

 Artistic Control After Death, 92 Wash.
 L. Rev. 253 (2017).

 The Author Was Not an Author: The Copyright Interests of Photographic Subjects from Wilde to Garcia, 39 Colum.
 J.L. & Arts 449 (2016).